Dear Penny: Do I Have to Send a Gift if I Was Uninvited From a Wedding?

 Dear R.,

 Wedding etiquette is among the most divisive topics that exist in the world of advice columns.
-And as someone who’s never been married and who hasn’t attended a wedding in three years, I’m a bit rusty on the topic.
+And as someone who’s never been married and who hasn’t attended a wedding in a while, I’m a bit rusty on the topic.

 Fortunately, though, all corners of the internet — from etiquette experts to wedding forums to Reddit — seem united on this one: You do not have to send a gift to a wedding you’re not invited to, especially since you’re not close to the couple.